James W. Fuller Jr.

-James Wheeler Fuller Jr. (March 16, 1843 – January 15, 1910) was an American industrialist known for manufacturing railroad axles and wheels.
+James Wheeler Fuller Jr. (March 16, 1843 – January 15, 1910) was a former officer of the 47th Pennsylvania Infantry Regiment during the American Civil War who became an American industrialist known for manufacturing railroad axles and wheels.
+In 1910, he was described by his local newspaper, The Allentown Democrat, as "one of Catasauqua's most useful and enterprising citizens."

-Early life
+Formative years

-Fuller was born in Catasauqua, Pennsylvania on March 16, 1843, he was the second oldest son of James Wheeler Fuller, Sr. and Clarissa (Miller) Fuller.
+Fuller was born in Catasauqua, Pennsylvania on March 16, 1843, the second-oldest son of James Wheeler Fuller, Sr. and Clarissa (Miller) Fuller.
+He joined the military during the Civil War although he had not yet attained his majority.
+He later married Catherine Maria Thomas, from Beaver Meadow, Pennsylvania.

 Civil War service

-James W. Fuller Jr. enrolled for military service in Catasauqua, Pennsylvania on August 21, 1861.
+Fuller enrolled for military service in Catasauqua, Pennsylvania on August 21, 1861.
 He then officially mustered in for duty at Camp Curtin in Harrisburg on August 30, 1861 as a Sergeant with Company F, 47th Pennsylvania Infantry Regiment, under the command of Captain Henry S. Harte.

 Following brief light infantry training, he was transported with the 47th Pennsylvania Volunteers by rail to Washington, D.C.
 Stationed at "Camp Kalorama" near Georgetown, they mustered into federal service with the Union Army on September 24, 1861.